SNK Boss: SNK Playmore

 Yuki, Kyo's girlfriend, looks harmless, and has no knowledge of martial arts whatsoever.
 But she's insanely fast and even uses a Big "NO!" for both offense and defense.
 One of her desperation attacks delivers 33 hits, the highest in the game.
 And another desperation has her eating a hamburger- that replenishes her health!
 It seems that she went the Yuri way and took several levels in badass.

 - Johann, in Rage Of The Dragons, has fireballs that throw him backwards out of the way of almost anything coming over them.
 He also has absolute priority, takes no block damage, does ridiculous amounts of damage, and a prescient AI.
-Johann can also throw you (with appropriately Massive Damage) out of anything.
+Johann can also throw you (while inflicting a lot of damage) out of anything.
 Including a roll, a Super Move, and even another throw.

 - The Fatal Fury games predates all of SNK's previous games with Geese Howard.